Jo-JPEG/flagstone-project-01/README.md

 Acceptance Criteria
 - The website contains a section of tips for fostering an inclusive environment
 - The website contains a resources section with external links.
--The sections are linked in the navbar and contain buttons to expand sections depending on the reader’s interest.
+- The sections are linked in the navbar and contain buttons to expand sections depending on the reader’s interest.
 Tasks
-- Create tips section with collapsible section allowing user to click button to read more -Create a resources section with links to outside websites.
+- Create tips section with collapsible section allowing user to click button to read more
+- Create a resources section with links to outside websites.
 Correctly links with aria labels

 #### User Story 3: